 Many ways to make a difference.

 Monetary donations are obviously the most effective way to help.
 Now I know when we think about making donations, we feel a little pang of anxiety in our wallets and pocketbooks.
 Most folks aren’t rolling in money and don’t feel like they have much to give.
-But it is still possible make a difference without breaking the bank.
+But it is still possible to make a difference without breaking the bank.
 Usually, facilities like Garuda Aviary aren’t funded by a small number of people making large donations.
 It’s better when a very large number of people are making small, regularly scheduled donations.
 We all have numerous automatic charges made to our bank accounts and credit cards every month that pay for our online music and movie streaming.
 Modest recurring payments for services and nonessential utilities that make our lives run more smoothly.
 If everybody who ever saw an animal in need and wanted to help took a few minutes to set up even a modest recurring donation to a non-profit organization that rescued and cared for those animals, then they really could smile, knowing that they were absolutely making a difference.
 That the money spent was well worth it because it relieved some suffering or made some nurturing care possible.

 Charity Support Services